 - Free Registration for Telcos and Regulators

 - Attendance Options for Sponsors and Invited Guests

 The conference will be held over two consecutive days, Tuesday 24th and Wednesday 25th April.
-The agenda will cover related areas in modern telecoms risk management and business assurance, including: revenue assurance; fraud management; margin assurance; analytics; data protection; security; and credit risk.
+The main agenda will comprise presentations and panel discussions about modern telecoms risk management and business assurance, including: revenue assurance; fraud management; margin assurance; analytics; data protection; security; and credit risk.
 Attendees can register for both days or just select the day of most interest to them.
-Day one will concentrate more on assurance, audit and analytics whilst day two will spend more time on countering fraud and security threats.
+Day one will concentrate more on assurance, audit and analytics whilst day two will spend more time on fraud, security and compliance.

-Unlike other conferences we want to avoid promising speakers until we are confident they can take part, so we share the draft of our agendas as we keep adding new speakers to it.
+Unlike other conferences we avoid promising speakers until we are confident they will take part, so we share the draft of our agendas as we keep adding new speakers to it.
 The draft agenda can be seen below.
 Click the speaker’s name to review his or her profile, or else see the profiles of all the confirmed speakers by looking here.

 Some of the agenda highlights are as follows.